tq-systems/meta-tqmx86/README.md

 ## Dependencies

 This layer depends on a number of base layers, which are listed in the following.
-The Yocto versions "gatesgarth" and "hardknott" are supported at this time.

 The correct branch matching the Yocto version must be checked out for each layer.
+The supported Yocto version is "kirkstone".
+Historical branches for building against older Yocto versions like "hardknott" and "gatesgarth" can also be found in this repository.

 - poky